riceissa/issarice.com/wiki/people.md

 The following is a list of people I pay attention to, for one of the following reasons:

-1. I think they say many interesting things, but I have some strong misgivings about parts of their worldviews or sanity.
+- I think they say many interesting things, but I have some strong misgivings about parts of their worldviews or sanity.
+- I don't place much weight on their worldviews/they don't have very definite worldviews that are publicly accessible, but I'm generally a fan of their work.
-2. I haven't evaluated/vetted them in as much detail as I would like (possibly because they just don't have enough online content for me to consume).
+- I haven't evaluated/vetted them in as much detail as I would like, possibly because they just don't have enough online content for me to consume ("trial mode").

 I'll be deliberately vague about the reasons for listing a person below.